unit-io/unitdb/README.md

 import "github.com/unit-io/unitdb"

+The in-memory key-value data store persist entries into a WAL for immediate durability.
+The Write Ahead Log (WAL) retains memdb data when the db restarts.
+The WAL ensures data is durable in case of an unexpected failure.
+Make use of the client by importing in your Go client source code.
+For example,

+import "github.com/unit-io/unitdb/memdb"

 The unitdb supports Get, Put, Delete operations.
 It also supports encryption, batch operations, and writing to wildcard topics.
 See [usage guide](https://github.com/unit-io/unitdb/tree/master/docs/usage.md).

 Samples are available in the cmd directory for reference.